Note: We highly recommend you read the Book Industry Study Group’s very thorough Field Guide to Fonts in eBooks.

 In order to see what licensing your fonts have, you will need to either look at the license that came with the font files you purchased, or open the font properties on your computer and look at the information there.
 If the license is not clear, or if you just want to make sure you have covered all of your bases, we recommend using a different font with an open license in your eBooks.

 Open licenses allow a font to be embedded inside the eBook files without any special permissions, and in some cases allow you to actually change the fonts design or abilities to make it better fit your needs.
 There are a few locations where you can usually find open license fonts, most notably Google Web Fonts.
-In addition, please be sure to check out our own list of hand-selected eBook fonts here.

 Many programs like Microsoft Word will allow you to just bold or italicize any font that shows up in the font list.
 However, font styles have to be applied differently in eBooks.
 If you are using an embedded eBook font and you want your text to be bolded or italicized, you have to embed an actual bold or italic version of the font in the eBook file as well.
 This limitation makes it more difficult to find versatile eBook fonts, and can be a complicating factor when trying to find replacements for print fonts.